joeyjpg/PyNAS/README.md

 # Where do i get it?
 If you used your 3 barely surviving braincells you'd know how.
 If you really dont know, ask chatgpt.

+# I have a different question, where do i ask?
+For any questions regarding the program, you can reach out to me at joeypersonal0305@gmail.com.